Precision Medicine vs. Personalized Medicine: The Difference

 Usage of the Terms in Discourse and Scientific Literature

 The patient information website of the American Society of Clinical Oncologists has also used the terms interchangeably throughout its contents.
-In a specific webpage about cancer treatment options, the organization included personalized medicine in the list.
-However, some of its blog articles featured “precision medicine” in their headlines.
+For example, in a specific webpage about cancer treatment options, the organization included personalized medicine in the list.
+It is worth noting that some of its blog articles featured “precision medicine” in their headlines.

 According to Pharmaceutical Companies and Research Institutions

-Note that “personalized medicine” seems an obsolete term based on the arguments by NRC and other physicians.
-However, organizations such as pharmaceutical companies and scientific communities are still using it in their publication.
-Companies such as Bayer and Pfizer, for instance, have made informational webpages about personalized medicine.
+Organizations like pharmaceutical companies and scientific communities are still using “personalized medicine” in their publications.
+Companies like Bayer and Pfizer have made informational webpages about personalized medicine.
 Pfizer describes the term as an approach that involved tailoring drugs to match the genetic variability of diseases.

-However, the PHG Foundation has concluded that the two terms have specific meanings.
-In their position paper, the UK-based health policy think tank suggested that personalized medicine is a more general or broader concept.
-Within this general concept are more specific concepts such as precision medicine, stratified medicine, and P4 medicine.
-The foundation is still reviewing and analyzing relevant literature to come up with a more concrete suggestion regarding the use of these terminologies.
+The PHG Foundation, a health policy think tank, reiterated that the two have specific meanings.
+It suggested that personalized medicine is a more general or broader concept.
+Within this general concept are more specific concepts like precision medicine, stratified medicine, and P4 medicine.
+The foundation has been reviewing and analyzing relevant literature to come up with a more concrete suggestion regarding the use of these terminologies.

 Takeaway: The Difference Between Precision Medicine and Personalized Medicine